California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Even if these prove unsuccessful, a DUI defense lawyer can use the hearing to gather evidence that the prosecutor’s case is weak.
 This can lead to a better plea deal or an acquittal at the criminal trial.

-If the defendant in the DMV hearing was not driving the vehicle, the hearing officer should reverse the suspension.
+If you were not driving the vehicle, the hearing officer should reverse the suspension.
 This can be a strong defense in 2 circumstances:

-The first situation can happen if someone else was in the defendant’s car and claims to be the defendant.
+The first situation can happen if someone else was in your car and claims to be you.

 The second situation is more common, though.
 It often involves a driver who gets into their car to sleep off the effects of alcohol or drugs.
-If a police officer makes a DUI arrest in this case, it would be an unlawful arrest because the officer has to witness the driver actually drive their vehicle.
+If a police officer makes a DUI arrest in this case, it would be an unlawful arrest because the officer has to witness you actually driving your vehicle.

 A skilled criminal defense attorney can show that there was no probable cause to support a particular traffic stop.

 Refusing a chemical BAC test leads to an automatic license suspension.
-However, the driver actually has to refuse the chemical test, first.
-This can become an issue if:
+However, you actually have to refuse the chemical test, first.

-If the driver loses his or her DMV hearing, the license suspension will go into effect.
-In California, the duration of the suspension depends on the driver’s criminal record:
+If you lose your DMV hearing, the license suspension will go into effect.
+In California, the duration of the suspension before you can get the license back depends on your criminal record:

 |In the last 10 years, this is your…||Suspension duration|